discretize/discretize-guides/fractals/silent-surf/index.md

 ### Bouncing Mushrooms

-Short descrioption of route.
+Short description of route.
 Kill some trash.
 Insert gif of route

 ### Alltogether